79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: Home Defence

 While the bulk of the regiment was accommodated in guest houses in Blackpool, 247 Bty went from Plymouth to a hutted camp at Devizes, and then to No 1 AA Practice Camp at Aberporth.
-When 79th (HY) Heavy AA Rgt (as AA units were designated from 1 June 1940 to distinguish them from LAA) was ordered to join 45 AA Bde in South Wales as part of 5 AA Division, 247 Bty immediately went to occupy a gunsite at Jersey Marine, near Swansea on 30 July.
+When 79th (HY) Heavy AA Rgt (as AA units were designated from 1 June 1940 to distinguish them from LAA) was ordered to join 45 AA Bde in South Wales as part of 5th Anti-Aircraft Division, 247 Bty immediately went to occupy a gunsite at Jersey Marine, near Swansea on 30 July.
 The rest of the regiment then attended Aberporth before relieving batteries of 77th (Welsh) HAA Rgt at Cardiff to allow them to attend Aberporth in turn.
 Two sections of 248 Bty spent over a month at Cardiff, with the guns in action against almost daily air raids during the Battle of Britain.

 246 Battery emplaced eight 3.7-inch guns at Pembroke Dock to defend the oil terminal.
 The guns were unloaded on 24 August and were in action against an air raid the following day.
 There was a heavy raid on Swansea from 20.55 to 03.00 on the night of 1/2 September, but because RAF night fighters were in the area, 247 Bty was prevented from firing for the first three hours.
 After that raid, Lt-Col Raikes of 79th (HY) Rgt devised a new barrage scheme for the Swansea GDA codenamed 'Ball of Fire'.
 By the end of the month the responsibilities at Pembroke Dock and Cardiff had been handed over to other units and the whole of the regiment was deployed around Swansea, with a GOR established.